 Chapter 11: Returning Native American rights (1930s-1960s)

-The next chapter in the history of the Sioux Tribe emerged with the Indian Reorganization Act (IRA) of 1934.
+The next chapter in the history of the Sioux Tribe starts with the Indian Reorganization Act (IRA) of 1934.
 This act represented a crucial shift from assimilation to autonomy for Native American tribes.

-It halted the practices of the Dawes Act, stopping land allotments and the seizure of land without consent, and it laid the groundwork for tribal self-governance, including the formulation of tribal constitutions and the management of their own resources.
+It halted the Dawes Act practices, stopping land allotments seizures without consent.
+It also laid the groundwork for tribal self-governance, including the formulation of tribal constitutions and tribal resource management.

-Despite the gains in sovereignty, federal actions like the construction of the Oahe Dam under the Flood Control Act of 1944 led to the loss of significant tribal lands and left enduring scars on the community.
+Despite the tribes’ increased sovereignty, federal actions like the construction of the Oahe Dam under the Flood Control Act of 1944 led to significant tribal land losses and left enduring scars on the community.

-The following decades witnessed further governmental intervention with the Indian Relocation Act of 1956, promoting the migration of tribal members from reservations to urban environments, precipitating a population decline on some reservations.
+The following decades witnessed further governmental intervention.
+For example, the Indian Relocation Act of 1956 promoted the migration of tribal members from reservations to urban environments, precipitating a population decline on some reservations.

-The Dakotas’ tribes faced ongoing challenges, such as poverty and the struggle to secure compensation for submerged ancestral lands following the creation of Lake Oahe.
+The Dakotas’ tribes faced ongoing challenges, such as poverty and struggles to secure compensation for submerged ancestral lands following the creation of Lake Oahe.

 Chapter 12: Legal battles of the 20th century